Iran says it temporarily closed the Strait of Hormuz as it held more indirect talks with the US

 This story has been corrected to fix a misspelling of Khamenei.

 Liechtenstein reported from Vienna.
-Associated Press writers Melanie Lidman in Tel Aviv, Israel, and Darlene Superville in Washington contributed to this report.
+Associated Press writers Melanie Lidman in Tel Aviv, Israel, Darlene Superville in Washington, Farnoush Amiri at the United Nations and David McHugh in Frankfurt, Germany, contributed to this report.

 The Associated Press receives support for nuclear security coverage from the Carnegie Corporation of New York and Outrider Foundation.
 The AP is solely responsible for all content. ___ Additional AP coverage of the nuclear landscape: https://apnews.com/projects/the-new-nuclear-landscape/